-Uche Amaechi, Chair of the Board
+Bonnie Bertolaet, Ph.D.
+Chair of the Board

-Beth O’Sullivan is a mathematics educator, founder of The Mathemagics Workshop and, with Mary McGowan, is the co-founder of Science Club for Girls.
+Beth O’Sullivan is a mathematics educator, founder of The Mathemagics Workshop and, with Mary McGowan, the co-founder of Science Club for Girls.
 She studied undergraduate and graduate mathematics at MIT and has published short stories and book reviews.
-She has three grown daughters, the youngest of which attended Science Club for Girls and founded the Science Club for Girls in Ghana.
+A Cambridge resident, she has three grown daughters, the youngest of whom attended Science Club for Girls and founded the Science Club for Girls in Ghana.
 Read more about Beth and the early days of SCFG.

 Paul Kassebaum is a physicist who received his B.Eng. from The Cooper Union and his Ph.D. from Worcester Polytechnic Institute.
 He came to the Science Club for Girls after organizing a day in the SCFG’s Young Leaders in STEM Summer Program at Artisan’s Asylum.
 There, he was a board member and educator.
 In addition to helping Artisan’s Asylum raise charitable funds from technology companies, Paul organized public events celebrating STEM, including robotics design challenges for the Cambridge Science Festival.
 He currently works at MathWorks where he manages relationships with physics research institutes around the world.